Keshav Rai Temple: Brief of the deity

-A beautifully charming idol of Lord Keshavaraiji is seated in a posture of Padmasan or lotus like seating position.
+An idol of Lord Keshavaraiji is seated in a posture of Padmasan or lotus like seating position.
 The idol is of white stone.
 The left hand holds a discus while the right hand holds a conch.
 On the breast lies vaijayantimala and the idol is wearing a Janeu which from the left shoulder goes diagonically to the right side.
 Initially the pooja of the temple was performed in accordance with the tradition of Ramanuj Sampradaya, but in due course of time, this was replaced by a pooja in accordance with Pushtimargiya tradition.
 The Pujari of the temple attains priesthood rights by hereditary lineage.

 Architecture

 The temple stands on a strong base of a very big platform.
 The grand and imposing temple has beautiful entrance in the typical style of architecture adopted for the main gates of the temples of medieval times.
-The walls have an elaborate carving work and images of various Gods and Goddesses have been incurved.On the shikhar itself images of Gods and Goddesses nymphs and fairies, Yakshas and Gandarvas have been incurved.
-There appeared to be four story's of the Shikhar.
-Because inf every story there is a shrine like projection on the frontage within which images of Gods and Goddesses have been incurved.
-The uppermost portion, tapers off and on the top there is a Kalash.
+The walls have an elaborate carving work and images of various Gods and Goddesses have been incurved.On the shikhar itself images of gods and goddesses nymphs and fairies, Yakshas and Gandarvas have been incurved.
+There appeared to be four stories of the Shikhar.
+Because in every story there is a shrine like projection on the frontage within which images of gods and Ggddesses have been incurved.
+The uppermost portion tapers off and on the top there is a Kalash.
 This shikhar is on the sanctum sanctorum.
 The shikhar on the Jagmohan is in the round shape.
 What makes the temple magnificent and artistically rich is the immaculate sculpture and architecture.

-To the countless images on the shikhar and panels of the temple, the floral patterns, images of animals and mythical features of gods and Goddesses and demons – all are wonderful to look at.
+To the countless images on the shikhar and panels of the temple, the floral patterns, images of animals and mythical features of gods and goddesses and demons.
 The interior of the Jagmohan also has beautiful design in which circular patterns have been drawn and joining these circles interlacing patterns have also been made.
 Again images of Gods and Goddesses are shown in these circles.
 The outer portion of the temple is of two storeys over which canopies in the typical Rajasthani style have been built.
 Behind the entrance, the structure of the building is wider and the third portion is still wider.
-Every where wherever there is scope, images of animals of elephants, horses and images of Gods and Goddesses have been encarved.
-It is a wonderful creation of sculpture and architecture.
+Every where wherever there is scope, images of animals of elephants, horses and images of gods and goddesses have been encarved.